DisplayGFX/DisplayGFX-CTF-writeups/HackTheBox/Challenges/RetoRetro.md

 To find the actual hash, you need to look at the function called right after all of the string comparisons.
 From there, you can see a bunch of single character comparisons. if you reconstruct the hex of each of those characters, you end up with a valid md5 hash.

+(Post Challenge Update: I spoke with the creator, turns out, this was a valid string, just not ascii.
+When I was working on this challenge, I had tried bruteforcing the results, but never included anything other than alphanumeric characters.
+But when it retired, I asked the creator what it was. socialkas told me the password was "¡AtariVCS2600!".
+Never in a million years...)

 To get the program to actually decrypt, you need to modify a few instructions.
 First, you need to pass the checks at  FUN_001014e3 (main).
 ```